-Using unique geometric shapes is one of the present design trends widely used by all designers.
-In this tab design, the designer has used a hexagon shape and arrows.
+Using unique geometric shapes is one of the present design trends used by all designers.
+The designer has used a hexagon shape and arrows in this tab design.
 The big hollow space in the middle let you add numbers, hence you can use it for pagination as well.
 Because of the CSS3 and HTML5 scripts, you get a sturdy design and lively gradient color scheme.
 If you are a fan of gradient colors, take a look at our CSS gradient button design collection.
 Originally this design is made for an event ticket booking wizard, so you get elements and forms related to the event websites.

 Colorlib Wizard 11

 Colorlib Wizard 11 is another example of icon style tab designs.
 The big square tab boxes give you enough space to add icons and texts.
-The use of line vector icons is a smart choice because it is visible on both red and grey colors.
+The use of line vector icons is a smart choice because they are visible on red and grey colors.
 Square boxes with rounded edges easily blend with other elements on the form.
 Since this example uses the latest HTML5 and CSS3 script, you can use any creative shapes for the tabs.
-In the default design, the tabs are used in an account registration form.
+The tabs are used in an account registration form in the default design.
 Hence you get fully functional forms along with the tab design.

 Colorlib Wizard 14

 If you are looking for a professional business style tab designs, the tabs in Colorlib Wizard 14 will impress you.
-The use of the fresh green color scheme gives a refreshing look to the form.
-The designer has kept the design uncluttered so that the texts and other elements can be seen clearly.
-In the default design, you have only space for text in the tabs.
+The fresh green color scheme gives a refreshing look to the form.
+The designer has kept the design uncluttered to see the texts and other elements.
+You have only space for text in the tabs in the default design.
 But, you can add icons if you want.
 The neat professional look of the tabs with trendy color schemes makes it a good fit for all types of business websites.

 Colorlib Wizard 15

 Using timeline style tab design for the registration process, product history & working, or other such processes will be a sensible idea.
 The user can clearly understand what will be the next step.
-In this design, the designer has used a vertical tab design with numbers and texts.
 Not only the tab but the whole wizard design itself great in this example.
+The designer has used a vertical tab design with numbers and texts in this design.
 The vertical tabs are moved towards the left end and the main contents are kept in the middle of the screen.
-This whole sensible design is made using the Bootstrap 4, HTML5, and CSS3 script.
+This sensible design is made using Bootstrap 4, HTML5, and CSS3 scripts.
 Because of these latest frameworks, working on this form will be an easy job.

 Colorlib Wizard 20

 Colorlib Wizard 20 also has the timeline style tab design, but this one is a horizontal tab design.
-The designer has made the original design compact so that you can use it for mobile applications as well.
-Placing the tabs at the top will help the user to easily navigate, but the smartphones are becoming taller, so try to move them to the side or bottom for better accessibility.
+The designer has made the original design compact so that you can use it for mobile applications.
+Placing the tabs at the top will help the user to navigate easily, but the smartphones are becoming taller, so try to move them to the side or bottom for better accessibility.
 There are almost zero animation effects used in this design, hence this element will load faster.
-For more creative timeline design with crazy animation effects, take a look at our timeline design example collection.
+For more creative timeline design with crazy animation effects, look at our timeline design example collection.

 Colorlib Wizard 26

 In this bootstrap tabs example, the creator has treated tabs as buttons.
 If you like to do something different from the usual design, this might inspire you.
-To give a more authentic button experience, you can use a three-dimensional effect.
-Since this tab design uses the latest HTML5 and CSS3 script, creating a three-dimension like design is not a tough job.
+You can use a three-dimensional effect to give a more authentic button experience.
+Since this tab design uses the latest HTML5 and CSS3 script, creating a three-dimensional design is not a tough job.
 Take a look at our CSS buttons design collection.
 The tabs are made for a booking form, so you also get booking forms in this design.
 By making a few adjustments to the design, you can use the elements in this wizard.